Community Service and Tutoring

 The Federal Work-Study Program encourages students to participate in community service.
 Community service opportunities include (but are not limited to) health care, child care, literacy programs, public recreational development, neighborhood improvement, and support services to the disabled and elderly.

 The Work-Study Job Directory lists community service positions on campus and with off-campus nonprofit organizations.
-If you are interested in a community service position that is not listed, discuss it with the Work-Study Manager.
+If you are interested in a community service position that is not listed, feel free to reach out.
+Please include the organization’s website.

 Several community service tutoring options are available through the Boston University Work-Study program, including: